 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

-The population of Farmington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.01% of adults in Farmington have a bachelor's degree or even advanced degree.
+The citizens of Farmington are very well educated compared to the average community in the nation: 34.57% of adults in Farmington have a bachelor's degree or even advanced degree.

+Farmington is a somewhat ethnically-diverse city.
 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmington residents report their race to be White, followed by Asian.
-Important ancestries of people in Farmington include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Farmington include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Native American languages.